DMeurer/improved-potato/README.md

 ### Note

-This theme for Obsidian ([https://obsidian.md](https://obsidian.md/)) was build using code from the [Things Theme](https://github.com/colineckert/obsidian-things/tree/main).
+This theme for [Obsidian.md](https://obsidian.md/) was build using code from the [Things Theme](https://github.com/colineckert/obsidian-things/tree/main).
 I really like the Things theme, but i wanted to make some changes, and to be able to make changes in the future for a personal project.

 Please support the original creator (**@colineckert**) of the theme, and use the original theme if you like it.
 Also, chances are high that the original theme is better than this one.